hdais/unbound-bloomfilter/README.md

     example1.com    3
     example2.co.uk  1

 And it bloomfilters the domains whose `num_of_longlived_queries` exceeds `bloomfilter-threshold`.
-If a domain was already bloomfiltered and `num_of_longlived_queries` exceeds `bloomfilter-threshold * 2` (i.e. bloomfilter is not effective for any reason) it refuses ALL queries for the domain.
+If a domain was already bloomfiltered and its `num_of_longlived_queries` exceeds `bloomfilter-threshold * 2` (bloomfilter is not effective for any reason) it refuses ALL queries for the domain.

 ## `unbound.conf` example
      server: